 Body and Mind

-If a high degree of expertise and skill are essential to you, this is it.
+If a high degree of expertise and skill are important to you, this is it.

 What People Say